 - Retired from full-time work or anticipating retirement by August 31, 2019

-To nominate someone for a Library Assessment Career Achievement Award, submit a 500–1,000-word description of the individual’s contributions to library assessment and how they meet the award criteria using the nomination form.
-Nominations are due by 5:00 p.m. eastern daylight time on Friday, October 5, 2018.
+Nominations were accepted as 500–1,000 word descriptions of the individual’s contributions to library assessment and how they meet the award criteria using a nomination form.
+Nominations were accepted until Friday, October 5, 2018.